Literature / The Automatic Detective

 - Elite Mook: Mack's original purpose.

-- Everything's Better with Monkeys: Mack's best friend, Jung can talk.
+- Everything's Better with Monkeys: Mack's best friend, Jung the Gorilla, can talk.
 Also the only being Mack can borrow clothes from.

 - Film Noir: ... you think?